miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 livecoding -> rational.py

+What is an OBJECT?

 What is a CLASS?
-- a template
+- a template/blueprint/plan used to create objects
-- a definition
+- a definition for a data type
+-

 ```
 """